-This week, we did a roundup of some of the best mountain bike mini pumps on the market today.
+We’ve done a roundup of some of the best mountain bike mini pumps on the market today.
 These mountain bike mini pumps are small enough to fit in your pocket, yet capable of filling a tire.
+If you are riding tubeless, you probably want to focus on the combo pump and CO2 inflator, because it’s always better to carry less tools.

 Specialized Air Tool MTB Mini